shazzadur007/Automation-Framework-using-Playwright-and-Pytest/readme.md

 # Automation Framework using Playwright and Pytest

 ## 📌 Overview
 This project is an automated testing framework built using Playwright and Pytest.
-It is designed to test the Rooya Fleet Portal by automating login, searching trips, verifying device statuses, and other functionalities.
+It is designed to test a Fleet Portal by automating login, searching trips, verifying device statuses, and other functionalities.

 ## 📌 What I Have Done
 - Developed a Page Object Model (POM) for better test organization.